chrislemke/sk-transformers/docs/README.md

 Finding the best features for your model is hard.
 In the `feature_selection` part of the project, we try to automate this process to make it a bit easier.
 This part of the project is still in development and is not yet ready for use.
 If you want to help, you can find more information in the [contributing guide](https://chrislemke.github.io/feature-reviser/CONTRIBUTING/).

 ## Contributing
 We're all kind of in the same boat.
-Preprocessing in data science is somehow very individual - every feature is different and must be handled and processed differently.
+Preprocessing/feature engineering in data science is somehow very individual - every feature is different and must be handled and processed differently.
 But somehow we all have the same problems: sometimes date columns have to be changed.
 Sometimes strings have to be formatted, sometimes durations have to be calculated, etc. There is a huge number of preprocessing possibilities but we all use the same tools.

 [Scikit-learns pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) help to use formalized functions.
 So why not also share these so-called transformers with others?
 This open source project has the goal to collect useful preprocessing pipeline steps.
 Let us all collect what we used for preprocessing and share it with others.
 This way we can all benefit from each other's work and save a lot of time.
 So if you have a preprocessing step that you use regularly, please feel free to contribute it to this project.
 The idea is that this is not only a toolbox but also an inspiration for what is possible.
 Maybe you have not thought about this preprocessing step before.